Download the Code of Federal Regulations in XML.

 (c) Ineligible uses of Emergency Relief funds include:

 (2) Project costs for which the recipient has received funding from another Federal agency;

 (3) Project costs for which the recipient has received funding through payments from insurance policies;

-(4) Projects that change the function of the original infrastructure;
+(4) Except for resilience projects that have been approved in advance, projects that change the function of the original infrastructure;

 (5) Projects for which funds were obligated in an FTA grant prior to the declared emergency or major disaster;

-(7) Project costs associated with the replacement or replenishment of damaged or lost material that are not the property of the affected recipient and not incorporated into a public transportation system such as stockpiled materials or items awaiting installation.
+(7) Project costs associated with the replacement or replenishment of damaged or lost material that are not the property of the affected recipient and not incorporated into a public transportation system such as stockpiled materials or items awaiting installation; and

 (8) Other project costs FTA determines are not appropriate for the Emergency Relief Program.